Add to the pot the added guilt that Work at Home Mums feel about not spending as much time with their family and you could be heading for overload.

 If, like a lot of WAHMs your working day begins once the children are in bed, you may not spend the evenings together with your partner like you used to.
 But thinking back, were you doing anything really special with that time, or just watching TV?
 Make sure when you do spend time together that you try and make it really special – remember it’s Quality,

 I feel guilty for thinking about work even when I’m having ‘time off’ with the family

 I feel guilty for inflicting my business concerns on my partner

-Men are natual problem solvers and relish the opportunity to help.
+Men are natural problem solvers and relish the opportunity to help.
 Give your partner credit for being interested and wanting to support you.
 If he seems disinterested when you are talking about your concerns it may be the ‘way’ you are speaking and not the subject matter.
 Men like to get straight to the point and solve the problem – if all you want to do is offload then maybe a girlfriend IS a better person to talk to.

 I feel guilty for not being able to do everything!

 Nobody can!
 And anyone who looks like they can is just a really good actress!
-You are doing the very best you can with your given set of circumstances, you are being human and falliable and brave and amazing and wonderful – and don’t ever forget it!
+You are doing the very best you can with your given set of circumstances, you are being human and fallible and brave and amazing and wonderful – and don’t ever forget it!